telepresenceio/telepresence/howtos/democluster.md

 ## Creating a Cluster

-1. Login to [Ambassador Cloud](http://app.getambassador.io/cloud/) using your GitHub account.
+1. Login to [Ambassador Cloud](http://app.getambassador.io/cloud/) using your preferred identity provider.

 1. Click the option for **Use Our Demo Cluster**.